What Happened at Camp Mystic?

 By the time the first official Flash Flood Warning was issued at 1:14 a.m., the rain had already intensified.

-A full Flash Flood Emergency wasn’t declared until 4:03 a.m. ~ just an hour before a 20-foot wall of water tore through the camp.
+A full Flash Flood Emergency wasn’t declared until 4:03 a.m. ~ by then, the flood was already moving through the river corridor.

 Camp Mystic lost power before dawn.